biocorecrg/advanced_linux_2019/gtf_format.md

  206534 transcript
 ```

 Now let's focus on genes.
-We see in the description the following annotations:gene_id, gene_version, gene_name, gene_source and gene_biotype.
+We see in the description the following annotations: gene_id, gene_version, gene_name, gene_source and gene_biotype.

 ```{bash}
 zcat Homo_sapiens.GRCh38.94.chr.gtf.gz| awk '{if ($3=="gene") print}'| head -n 5